The Ministry of Defense sets the conditions for girls to join the Khalifa Air Force and Zayed Military

-The Ministry of Defense announced that it welcomed the girls of the country, inviting them to join it as a pilot candidate at the Khalifa bin Zayed Air College and a candidate at Zayed Military University 2023-2024.
+The Ministry of Defense invited the girls of the country to join it as a pilot candidate at Khalifa bin Zayed Air College, and as a candidate at Zayed Military University 2023-2024.

-She pointed out that the benefits that female enrollees receive are a monthly salary during the study period, obtaining a Bachelor’s degree in Aviation Sciences recognized by the Ministry of Higher Education for a pilot candidate, obtaining a Bachelor of Science degree in Security and Defense for a Zayed Military University candidate, providing housing and health care.
+She indicated that the benefits that female enrollees receive are: a monthly salary during the study period, a bachelor’s degree in aviation science recognized by the Ministry of Higher Education for a pilot candidate, and a bachelor’s degree in security and defense for a Zayed Military University candidate, in addition to housing and health care.

+And she indicated, through her official account on social networking sites, the conditions for joining, the most prominent of which is that the applicant be a citizen of the UAE, that she is not less than 18 years old, and that her height is not less than 165 cm, and that she has obtained the “EMSAT” in the English language with a score of 1250, and that she has obtained the “EMSAT”

-She indicated that the required documents are: a certified copy of the academic certificate, colored photos, a copy of the passport with the original, a copy of the birth certificate, and the certificate of the evening test in English and mathematics.
+And she indicated that the required documents are: a certified copy of the educational certificate, colored personal photos, a copy of the passport with the original, a copy of the birth certificate and the “EMSAT” test certificate in English and mathematics.

-Five places for registration were identified, which are the Abu Dhabi Recruitment Division (Al Nahyan Camp), the Al Dhafra Region Recruitment Division (Liwa Base), the Al Ain Recruitment Division (Al Ain Camp), the Sharjah Recruitment Division (Al Rahmaniyah Region), the Manama Recruitment Division (Manama Camp), and working hours are from Monday to Friday from seven in the morning until two in the afternoon.
+Five places for registration have been identified: Abu Dhabi Recruitment Division (Al Nahyan Camp), Al Dhafra Region Recruitment Section (Liwa Base), Al Ain Recruitment Section (Al Ain Camp), Sharjah Recruitment Division (Al Rahmaniyah District), Manama Recruitment Section (Manama Camp), and working hours are from Monday to Friday from seven in the morning until two in the afternoon.

 Follow our latest local and sports news and the latest political and economic developments via Google news